libp2p/blog/src/_blog/metrics-in-go-libp2p.md

         ...
 }
 ```
-Now just point your prometheus instance to scrape from `:2122/metrics`
+Now just point your Prometheus instance to scrape from `:2122/metrics`

-By default, metrics are sent to the default prometheus Registerer.
-To use a different Registerer from the default prometheus registerer, use the option `libp2p.PrometheusRegisterer`.
+By default, metrics are sent to the default Prometheus Registerer.
+To use a different Registerer from the default Prometheus registerer, use the option `libp2p.PrometheusRegisterer`.

 ```go